Name Changes for Permanent Residents and New Citizens

 What about my name in my country of birth?

 Anyone with a foreign passport should consider what implications may arise as a result of having documents issued in their birth country under a different name.
 Some countries allow you to change your foreign passport abroad with a Canadian legal name change certificate.
 Speak to your embassy to find out if your country qualifies and the exact process and laws.
-Once you have your foreign passports in a new name, most companies from that country should allow your name change.
+Once you have your foreign passport in a new name, most companies from that country should allow your name change.

 Once you have made your assessment on changing names and have decided to proceed, complete your province's legal name change application form.
 It usually takes a few weeks to complete the form and gather all the supporting documents needed.
 There a fee to change names which is payable directly to Vital Statistics, the fee varies between provinces and is separate to the cost of purchasing an Easy Name Change kit.
 Vital Statistics Name Change forms and information are available in all Easy Name Change kits, or can be obtained directly from Vital Statistics.
 The form has clear instructions on how to be completed.